rafi16jan/syncify/README.md

 # Usage

-Currently ESM for now, but could be made CJS.
+~~Currently ESM for now, but could be made CJS.~~ This fork fixes some issue and convert it to CJS module.

 Here's a demo which artificially loads a file using the async API of the built-in FS library, but makes those calls sync to the main thread.